 - Biosafety cabinet certification date(s).

-Updates should be documented here by the PI, emailed to the Campus Biosafety Officer at firstname.lastname@example.org, and reviewed by the researchers on the project.
+Updates should be documented by the PI, emailed to the Campus Biosafety Officer at firstname.lastname@example.org, retained in the laboratory and reviewed by the researchers on the project.

 Training on the Bloodborne Pathogens Standards

-Researchers must attend the in-person presentation once and thereafter complete the refresher training requirement online or again in person.
-The next two bloodborne pathogens training presentations are scheduled for Thursday, July 13 and October 12, 2017, at 9am in LSB 4301.
+Researchers must attend the in-person presentation once and thereafter fulfill the training requirement online or again in person.
+The next bloodborne pathogens training presentations are scheduled for Thursday, October 12, 2017, and January 18, April 19, and July 19, 2018, at 9am in LSB 4301.

 If you have any questions, contact the Campus Biosafety Officer at email@example.com or 805.893.8894.